mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 ### Conditional validation

-Having all cells of a row in edit mode allows to validate a field based on the value of another one.
+Having all cells of a row in edit mode allows validating a field based on the value of another one.
 To accomplish that, set the `onEditRowsModelChange` prop and return a new model with the `error` attribute of the invalid field set to `true`.
-Use the other fieds available in the model to check if the validation should run or not.
+Use the other fields available in the model to check if the validation should run or not.
 Once at the least one field has the `error` attribute equals to true no new value will be commited.

-**Note:** For server-side validation, the same [approach](/components/data-grid/editing/#server-side-validation) from the cell editing can be used.
+**Note:** For server-side validation, the same [approach](#server-side-validation) from the cell editing can be used.

 The following demo only requires a value for the "Paid at" column if the "Is paid?" column was checked.